HEART stands for Hertfordshire Enabling and Adapting for Resilience Together

 We seek to inform and support local leaders in political, health and local community organisations, and encourage them to be curious and open minded about collapse and its implications.

-We also seek to demonstrate and share the values of Loving Kindness, Collaboration, Truth-Telling and Community in all that we do.
+We also seek to demonstrate and share the values of loving kindness, truth-telling and community in all that we do.

 A vital conversation about our collective future